-The move into renewable energy and battery storage begun a couple of years ago with the establishment of the EsTeq business, subsequently renamed to FGS.
+The move into renewable energy and battery storage began a couple of years ago with the establishment of the EsTeq business, subsequently renamed to FGS.
 Management is keeping its project pipeline under wraps so as not to jeopardise future deals.
 But investors can be assured that there is a lot going on to put together a sequence of robust projects.
-The relationship with ion Ventures looks as though it can provide an enviable deal flow of projects that have been heavily qualified by a team of technical experts.
+The relationships with ion Ventures, Arlington and Electric Land look as though they can provide an enviable flow of projects that have been heavily qualified by industry leading technical experts.